soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul2/M2EÜ2_Modellieren-CIDOCCRM_en.md

 ## Objective and scenario

 This is a practical exercise.

 The starting point is the conceptual model of the video game domain developed in Module 1.

 Using **“The Legend of Zelda: A Link to the Past”** as an example, we will examine how this conceptual model sketch can be gradually transformed into a **formal ontology structure**.

-In M2E1A, we mapped selected concepts and relationships from the conceptual model to CIDOC CRM and justified your modelling decisions using the Scope Notes.

 In this exercise, we will formalise these decisions in Protégé by creating domain-specific subclasses and integrating them into the CIDOC CRM structure.